Newsletters are an invaluable way to build relationships with new and existing customers.

 Well, newsletters are to communicate news.
 You need to make sure the news you share is valuable to your readers.
 Give them tips and advice, not just your adverts.

 There are a couple of questions that help determine whether the content you want to share has value:

 - Relevance – is it something your audience is interested in and finds useful?

 Keep a 90/10% ratio.
 People don’t want to be sold nowadays.
 As soon as they feel you push your product too hard they will unsubscribe.
 10% of promotion is more than enough in newsletters.

 If people receive your newsletter and it’s been so long since the last one that they can barely remember you, it’s likely to be at the bottom of their reading list.
 On the other hand, if you set a rhythm that’s too frequent you may struggle to produce enough interesting content.

 Do you need to catch people at the start of the week as they plan their diaries and need inspiration or thought leadership?
 Or maybe at the weekend when they are shopping or thinking about leisure?
 Do some online research for your industry to determine the best time to send.
 You can always experiment by sending at different times to see what works best.

-The new GDPR (General Data Protection Regulation) will apply from 25 May 2018.
+The new GDPR (General Data Protection Regulation) came into force on 25 May 2018.
 People must give you their consent to use their personal data, so they must agree to receiving newsletters from you and you need evidence of this.
 This applies to all existing subscribers on your email list, not just new sign-ups.
 Again, do your research so you are up to speed, as there are heavy fines for non-compliance.